ballerina-platform/ballerina-lang/docs/tutorials/passthrough-service.md

 Now that you have [written your first program](../first-program.md) and [written a main program](../main-program.md) for an integration scenario, it is time to work with services.

-> This tutorial provides instructions on how to write a REST service that uses the Google Books API to get books about a given title.
+> This tutorial provides instructions on how to write a REST service that uses the Google Books API to get books about a given topic.
 This scenario is demonstrated by querying books on WSO2.

 This tutorial consists of the following main sections.